Kafū, aged forty-one.

 February 24th.

-On the way back, I was caught in the rain.
+On the way home, I encountered rain.

-The nights of the Kiyomoto Association are often rainy.
+Nights of the Kiyomoto-kai are often rainy.

-I drank at Tsukiji's Kiriya meeting house.
+I drank at the Kiriya teahouse in Tsukiji.

 February 25th.